Stryder-Git/index_calculator/readme.md

 #### CAUTION

 This project has mostly been created for my own enjoyment and can probably be broken easily.
-Do not blindly rely on these calculations since tests and documentation are still underdeveloped.
+Do not blindly rely on these calculations since tests and documentation are still underdeveloped or non-existent.

 Particular caution when...
 * using highly customized schedules